luisrozo/nesli/README.md

 ## Nesli

-_Nesli_ is a personal project, ir order to learn about how to implement a Netflix-clone page using technologies like PHP or MySQL.
+_Nesli_ is a personal project, developed in order to learn about how to implement a Netflix-clone page using technologies like PHP or MySQL.